-The story of Judah’s incident with his daughter-in-law, Tamar, which follow immediately after the sale of Joseph and his arrival in the Egyptian house of Potiphar, seems to be misplaced by many critics.
-Yet, chapter 38 chronologically follows chapter 37, clearly indicated in the introductory formula “at that time” (38:1), serving to connect the Judah-Tamar episode to the broader issues of Abraham’s divine promise.
+Many critics regard as misplaced the story of Judah’s incident with his daughter-in-law, Tamar, which follows immediately after the sale of Joseph and his arrival in the Egyptian house of Potiphar.
+Yet, chapter 38 chronologically follows chapter 37, as clearly indicated in the introductory formula “at that time” (38:1), serving to connect the Judah-Tamar episode to the broader issues of Abraham’s divine promise.
 It also shares linguistic and thematic parallels with the preceding chapter.

 B Tamar’s prostitution with Judah (38:12–26)

 Each section of the chiasm also includes a reference to time:

 A “It came to pass at that time” (Gen. 38:1)

 B “in the process of time” (38:12)

 B1 “and it came to pass . . . three months after” (38:24)

 A1 “and it came to pass, at the time” (38:27)